dauphinking/sysidentpygui/README.md

 <img src="/images/14.PNG" width="60%" height="60%" />

-## Why does SysIdentPyGUI exist?
+## Why does BDNLIdentGUI exist?

-SysIdentPyGUI is an use alternative for people that would like to use SysIdentPy toolbox but aren't familiar with Python, such as medical or economy students.
+BDNLIdentGUI is an use alternative for people that would like to use SysIdentPy toolbox but aren't familiar with Python, such as medical or economy students.